hiviah/DanePatrol/README.md

   could be wrong, but seems to make sense so far).
 - Full RELRO, PIE, stack protector and similar settings should be made global for all sub-libraries used in the project.
+- check for TLSA is synchronous, i.e. may appear to "freeze" Firefox for a while, especially if there's many domains used for a page's resources (no way around this without changing Firefox)
+- IDN domains are not yet supported

 Building
 --------